wyqfrank/carve/README.md

 # Carve

-Carve is a Rust digital forensics tool for recovering damaged JPEGs from raw byte streams such as SD card dumps, sector captures, or partially recovered binary blobs.
+Carve is a two-stage digital photo recovery system that combines deterministic binary-level JPEG carving with camera-aware reconstruction, explicitly separating raw data recovery from structural repair.

 Traditional file carvers look for `FF D8` and copy bytes until `FF D9`.
 That works for simple cases, but it breaks down when the JPEG header is damaged, the entropy stream is truncated, or the carve begins at the wrong alignment.
 Carve goes further: it parses JPEG structure, scans entropy-coded data safely, and then attempts camera-aware reconstruction for Canon IXUS 310 HS images.